chirgjn/babitz-backend/Contributing.md

-# Contribution guidelines
+# Contributing to this repository
 The guidelines for contribution to babitz backend project are listed below.
 Please go through it before any contribution.

-## 1. General guidelines
+## General guidelines
 - The general guidelines for writing code.
 We will be using a subset of [typescript contribution guidelines](https://github.com/microsoft/TypeScript/wiki/Coding-guidelines).
 In case any of these conflict with loopback4 guidelines, loopback4's guideline is taken as priority.

   ### [Names](https://github.com/microsoft/TypeScript/wiki/Coding-guidelines#names)